40 Songs That Should Have Been Hits

 - “Holiday Road,” Lindsey Buckingham – #82 (1983).
 This single from “National Lampoon’s Vacation” has found more success the older it has gotten.
 Featuring an unforgettable chorus, the song is simple bubblegum, which is part of its appeal.
 Most people have heard it but have absolutely no idea a member of Fleetwood Mac performed it.

 “Graceland,” Paul Simon – #81 (1987).
 Whaaaat?
-The Grammy-winning, iconic song by Paul Simon reached only #81?
+The Grammy-winning, iconic song by Paul Simon from the album of the same name reached only #81?
 Yep.
 Again, Grammy to the rescue, taking an obscure song and making it Record of the Year.

 - “Jeremy,” Pearl Jam – #79 (1992).
 The second-best known anthem of the grunge movement, sung by the second-most important grunge band, relegated to #79?
 You still hear this song on alternative stations, and in 1995, it saturated the airwaves.
 Maybe everybody just bought Ten and didn’t bother buying the single.